ABOUT HARTFORD RESTAURANT GROUP

 Okay, maybe not according to most travel and leisure magazines.
 But there are lots of people who say Hartford's dining scene is downright burgeoning – including a group of young restaurateurs with the ambition, energy and vision to put their money (and some really great food) where their mouths are.

-The Hartford Restaurant Group is the management arm behind a trio of restaurant brands with roots in Greater Hartford.
-HRG restaurants include Agave Grill in Hartford; the Wood-n-Tap Bar & Grill in Hartford, Farmington, Orange, Southington, Rocky Hill, Vernon, Wallingford and TD Homer's Grill, in Southington.
+The Hartford Restaurant Group is the management arm behind a group of restaurants with roots in Greater Hartford.
+HRG restaurants include Que Whiskey Kitchen in Southington; the Wood-n-Tap Bar & Grill in Hartford, Farmington, Southington, Rocky Hill, Vernon, Wallingford, Hamden and Newington and Enfield (fall 2020)

 Come As You Are

-In 2002, a group of four friends combined their unique backgrounds and skill sets to develop the Wood-n-Tap restaurant brand.
+In 2002, some friends combined their unique backgrounds and skill sets to develop the Wood-n-Tap restaurant brand.
 In mere months, what started as a rough sketch of a wooden keg on a cocktail napkin turned into the Wood-n-Tap Hartford, one of the most popular new restaurants the city had seen in years.
 Two years later, HRG opened the Wood-n-Tap Farmington with comparable success and the rest is history.

 Key to the success of the Wood-n-Tap is the synergy of the partners' individual skill sets.
 Mike Hamlin's expertise in real estate and construction is key to finding suitable locations and building out the facilities.
 Phil Barnett's marketing experience helps give the restaurants their unique personalities and high-visibility throughout Connecticut.
-Wil Quijano and Ken McAvoy use their extensive food and beverage expertise to create the restaurants' innovative menus and manage daily operations.
+Phil, Mike and their support team come together like family to help create the restaurants' innovative menus and manage daily operations.

 HRG has certainly kept their collective plates full in recent years.
 But they still have plenty of appetite for growth.
 Who knows, if HRG keeps going like this, Hartford may truly become the culinary capitol of the world.
 Well, at least of Southern New England.
 Cheers.